lkcozy/weekly/docs/2023/issue-191.md

 ![](https://cdn.shortpixel.ai/spai/q_lossy+w_807+h_683+to_webp+ret_img/https://www.geographyrealm.com/wp-content/uploads/2017/09/tissox-matrx-world-mercator-map.jpg)

-Cartographers use various methods to visualize the world around us, including maps ranging from clay tablets to modern satellite imagery, each with its advantages and limitations; using a globe instead of a map offers many advantages, but conical and azimuthal map projections can be useful as well.
+The article discusses the various ways in which we visualize the world, including maps, globes, and satellite imagery.
+It examines the advantages and limitations of using globes versus maps, the different types of map projections and the distortions they introduce, and the categorizations of these projections into cylindrical, conic, azimuthal, and pseudocylindrical.
+The article also provides examples of specific map projections within each category.

 ## AI/ML